Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 )
 ```

 The signal handler provides two arguments, `x_velocity` and `y_velocity`, which describe the velocity along both the x- and y-axis.
-The vector `(x_velocity, y_velocity)` describes the direction and magnitude of the swipe, in pixels.

 To illustrate how to deduce the direction of the swipe, consider this example: